Which Lid Goes with Which Kid

 State and Model the Objective

-Tell the children they will skid lids from kid to kid.
-Tell the children they will read and write words that end in –id: lid, kid, bid, did, rid, grid, slid, skid .
+The children will skid lids from kid to kid as they read and write words that end in –id such as lid, kid, bid, did, rid, grid, slid, and skid.

 Bid for a lid

 - Show the kids lids and exclaim, “A lid for a kid!”

 - Hold up a lid and let the children bid for the lid (raise their hands to get the lid).